 We have particular expertise in countryside-related criminal and regulatory matters, such as animal welfare, wildlife crime, firearms, and other legislation.
-We regularly act for individuals, farms, hunts, shooting estates and other rural businesses facing offences under the following:
+We regularly act for individuals, farms, hunts, shooting estates and other rural businesses facing allegations and charges under the following:

 We also have extensive experience acting on behalf of clients wishing to appeal against licensing decisions in relation to firearms, including revocations, refusals to grant and refusals to vary certificates.